Acft Passing Score

 4. Inadequate Nutrition: Proper nutrition is essential for performing well during the Acft.
 Failing to fuel your body properly can lead to fatigue and poor performance.

-READ Military Acft
+READ Acft Standards

 5. Neglecting Recovery: Recovery is just as important as training when it comes to the Acft.
 Failing to properly recover can lead to injury and poor performance during the test.